 So Which Traffic Metric Should You Measure?

 Each of the metrics defined above offers valuable information about how many people are arriving on your site and which pages they visit most often.
 Users and sessions each measure slightly different things, but they tend to follow the same patterns.
 The one you should track will depend on your business objectives and search engine optimization goals.
-And, of course, you can always monitor both (that’s what we do).
+For example, an ecommerce site will likely want to track new users, returning users, and sessions per user.

 All three of the traffic metrics mentioned above can be tracked across different channels.
 Let’s dig into the different types of web traffic, how they’re unique, and which ones are most applicable to SEO.